tomjn/bashosx/README.md

  - Adds SSH hostname autocompletion
  - Adds a lightning symbol when logged in as a root user
  - Shows the current svn revision and trunk/branch
- - Shows the current git branch, if there are uncommitted changes, and if there are commits that haven't been pushed yet
+ - Shows the current git branch, if there are uncommitted changes, staged changes, and if there are commits that haven't been pushed yet
+ - A script to help setup new Macs with a handful of core tools such as homebrew, node, php, etc

 ## Troubleshooting